Facebook Advertising For Lawyers: Your Guide to Targeting the Right Clients

 By Adrian Aguilera

 When it comes to social media platforms, Facebook still reigns supreme.
 It’s one of the most widely used platforms globally.
 That’s what makes Facebook advertising for lawyers so powerful.
-As part of a strategic marketing campaign, your firm can use this social media platform to generate a funnel for traffic, leads, and conversions.
+As part of a strategic customer relationship & marketing campaign, your firm can use this social media platform to generate a funnel for traffic, leads, and conversions.

 In this article, we cover why Facebook ads for lawyers are still worth the investment, how you can strategically leverage the platform, and a step-by-step guide on publishing an ad.